Rari-Capital/rari-components/README.md

 To create a new component for `rari-components`:

 1. Create a directory for the component named `ComponentName` in the `components/` directory.
-2. Write an implementation of the component at `components/ComponentName/ComponentName.tsx`.
+1. Write an implementation of the component at `components/ComponentName/ComponentName.tsx`.
-3. Write Storybook stories for the component at `components/ComponentName/ComponentName.stories.tsx`.
+1. Write Storybook stories for the component at `components/ComponentName/ComponentName.stories.tsx`.
+1. Start the Storybook development server and test the component's stories: `npm run start`.
-4. Export the component to package consumers in `index.ts` and `standalone.ts`.
+1. Export the component to package consumers in `index.ts` and `standalone.ts`.

 ## Troubleshooting